Lesser Redpoll Carduelis cabaret

 Photos copyright Jim Rose

 These photos are of a Lesser Redpoll which was present in a garden in Flackwell Heath from 22nd and February until 4th March at least.
 It is interesting to see the colour ring on it's right leg.
 No other rings have been seen.
 The ring is a shiny mauve metallic colour with what appears to be a tab, presumably for closing the ring.
 It would appear to be an escaped cage bird based on the type of ring and the lack of a BTO silver ring.
-However, if anyone can throw any light on where the bird may have been ringed please let Jim Rose know at Email.
 A small group of Goldfinches were also present.

 Little Marlow Gravel Pit - January 2006